TROJANFOUNDATION/Trojan-DAO-Monetary-System/README.md

 We included a "DAO Tax" implementation to the token contract.
 Whenever the token is minted from the token's smart contract or transferred between addresses, an amount of tokens is allocated automatically to a community pool which governed by the DAO (TrojanPool.sol). the token contract also implements a "redistribution tax", a similar mechanism that awards all token holders.

 ## Motivation
-Collaborative networks of artist-run, creative communities, and non-commercial initiatives that operate outside institutional frameworks provide an important ground for experimentation, innovation and artistic expression.
-However, such initiatives struggle to achieve sustainable methods to support their practices despite having active and dedicated communities who care.
+Creative communities that operate outside institutional frameworks provide an important ground for experimentation, innovation and artistic expression.
+However, such initiatives struggle to achieve sustainability despite having active and dedicated communities who care.

 Furthermore, the mechanism we describe can be considered a "DAO primitive" that can forked and the depolyment parameters such as % "DAO Tax" and Bonding Curve parameters adapted to scenarios such as creating a BC fundraising mechanism for Moloch-fork DAOs, or Moloch x Continuous Organizations, and other novel crypto-economic experiments and use-cases.